-Just over a decade ago, the largest financial fraud in history was revealed: a $65 billion Ponzi scheme orchestrated over two decades by NY financier Bernie Madoff.
-Just under 5,000 clients -- institutions and wealthy individuals -- lost between $10 and $15 billion.
+Over a decade ago, the most significant financial fraud in history was revealed: a $65 billion Ponzi scheme orchestrated over two decades by New York financier Bernie Madoff.
+Just under 5,000 clients – institutions and wealthy individuals – lost between $10 and $15 billion.

-Madoff's scam was unusually large -- but, sadly, not that unusual.
-The Financial Times reported recently that, in the US, 65 Ponzi schemes have been uncovered annually over the last few years.
-There’s even a website dedicated to tracking them.
+The Financial Times reported recently that, in the US, 65 Ponzi schemes were uncovered annually over the last few years in the U.S. There’s even a website dedicated to tracking them.
 To avoid being a victim of the next one, below are a few simple steps you should take.

 In late 2008, Bernie Madoff admitted to having run the largest-ever Ponzi scheme.
 For 15+ years, he claimed to have a unique strategy that generated consistent and out-sized stock returns.
-In reality, he simply deposited clients’ money in a bank account and created fictional brokerage statements that portrayed regular, strong gains.
-When an investor wanted out with the fabricated profits, Madoff could pay him or her out -- as long as other investors kept putting money in.
-That’s the classic Ponzi scheme, named after Charles Ponzi (pictured above), who was caught in 1920.
-Madoff's fraud was finally revealed when too many investors headed for the exits simultaneously.
+In reality, he deposited clients’ money in a bank account and created fictional brokerage statements that portrayed regular, strong gains.
+Then, Madoff paid off exiting investors using fabricated profits – the money other investors were putting in.
+When too many investors headed for the exit simultaneously, the fraud was revealed.
+That’s the classic Ponzi scheme, named after Charles Ponzi (pictured above), a con artist convicted of multiple fraud indictments in the 1920s.

 - Be skeptical.
 If you see something that looks too good to be true, assume it is too good to be true.
-You cannot generate predictable returns that always beat the stock market -- which Madoff claimed.
-If you are taking risk (e.g. buying stocks), expect that some quarters or years will produce losses, sometimes large.
+You cannot generate predictable returns that always beat the stock market – which Madoff claimed.
+If you are taking a risk (e.g. buying stocks), expect some quarters or years to produce losses, sometimes significant.

 - Demand checks and balances.
 A beauty of working with Old Peak is the checks and balances in our operation.
 Our clients hold their accounts at Charles Schwab, which reports independently from us.
 So, every day, you can check your account balances at Schwab.
 Our clients primarily own mutual funds managed by large, third-party firms.